flame-engine/flame/doc/flame/camera_component.md

 the viewing location and angle.

-If you add children to the `Viewport` they will appear as static HUDs in front of the world and if you add children to the `Viewfinder` they will appear statically in front of the viewport.
+If you add children to the `Viewport` they will appear as static HUDs in front of the world.
+If you on the other hand add children to the `Viewfinder` they will appear non-statically, with the same camera transformations as are applied to the children in the `World`.
+The `Viewfinder`'s children will appear in front of the world, but behind the viewport.

 To add static components behind the world you can add them to the `backdrop` component, or replace the `backdrop` component.
 This is for example useful if